magenta-aps/osdatascanner/docs/rules.md

 ### Down but not up

-One important detail to remember when building an OS2datascanner `Rule` is that the `processor` stage is allowed to recurse down into an object to look for more conversions, _but is not allowed to go back up again_.
+One important detail to remember when building an OSdatascanner `Rule` is that the `processor` stage is allowed to recurse down into an object to look for more conversions, _but is not allowed to go back up again_.
 This makes the pipeline much more efficient, but it does bring one small complication with it.